deanna-stover/coursesCNU/2021/engl350spring2021/twitter.md

 We'll be using the hashtag **#cnuengl350**.
 Please use this hashtag!
 All my classes are using this hashtag this semester, so it's also a great way to see what everyone else is up to.

+Please tweet *throughout* the week as readings are assigned.
+If you want to get really fancy or you like to read ahead, you can use [Tweetdeck](https://tweetdeck.twitter.com/) to schedule tweets.

 _____

 ## Assignment Breakdown